The Surgeon General’s report entitled “Facing Addiction in America” describes marijuana as one of the “addictive drugs…”

 MRI scans revealed that the volume of gray matter (brain matter teeming with cannabinoid receptors) in both light and heavy weed smokers were significantly reduced.
 Regions of gray matter include a network of structures that control emotions, learning, reward and, in particular, motivation.

-Can You Get Addicted to Weed?
-Cannabis Use Disorder
+Getting Addicted to Weed & Cannabis Use Disorder

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) combines substance dependence and cannabis abuse into one disorder called Cannabis Use Disorder (CUD).
 Addicted weed users diagnosed with CUD exhibit the following criteria (according to the DSM-V):